bryanwweber/orbital-mechanics-notes/the-n-body-problem/circular-restricted-three-body-problem.md

 2. The mass of $m_1$ is larger than $m_2$
 3. The two primary objects orbit in a circle around their center of mass

-Although these assumptions seem fairly restrictive, they actually represent several very important physical situations: the Earth-Moon system, as well as the orbits of many of the planets around the sun, with a man-made object as the third mass!
+Although these assumptions seem fairly restrictive, they actually represent several very important physical situations: the Earth-Moon system, as well as the orbits of many of the planets around the Sun, with a man-made object as the third mass!
 This is called the _Circular Restricted Three-Body Problem_ (CRTBP or CR3BP), because the orbits are restricted to circles and the mass of the third body is restricted to be much smaller than the other two.

 :::{margin}
 We'll see in a later section that the eccentricity of an orbit determines how close to a circle the orbit is.
 An eccentricity of 0 gives the equation for a circle, while vales up to 1.0 are ellipses.